Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Introduction

-In the context of spatial pressure anomaly fields, “loops” in the pressure field detect closed cycles, allowing the identification of ring-like patterns in which a pressure minimum is surrounded by higher values (cyclones) or a maximum is enclosed by lower values (anticyclones).
-By varying the isobar threshold, persistent homology further allows the detection and tracking of contiguous high-pressure regions (anticyclones) and low-pressure regions (cyclones), thereby capturing both the size and persistence of these features in the data.
+In the context of spatial pressure anomaly fields, “loops” in the pressure field detect closed cycles, allowing the identification of patterns in which a pressure minimum is surrounded by higher values (cyclones) or a maximum is enclosed by lower values (anticyclones).
+By varying the isobar threshold, persistent homology further allows the detection and tracking of contiguous high-pressure regions (anticyclones) and low-pressure regions (cyclones), thereby quantifying the topological depth of these features.
 This approach enables the objective isolation of cyclonic and anticyclonic structures, without the need for arbitrary filtering or tracking parameters.
-Their significance is quantified through the persistence of the associated topological features, that is, the range of pressure thresholds over which a given high- or low-pressure region remains connected.
-In this study, we leverage persistent homology to examine over seven decades of North Atlantic sea-level pressure anomalies (1950–2022), with the aim of objectively characterizing the recurrent topological structures formed by interacting cyclones and anticyclones.
-By correlating the topological signatures (such as the persistence of a large-scale cyclonic “hole” in the pressure field) with seasonal cycles we seek to answer: How do the shape and connectivity of pressure anomalies reflect the underlying climate variability? and Can topological features be used as robust markers of phenomena like persistent anticyclones or cyclones?
-This work is organized as follows: Section~\ref{sec:tda} provides a brief overview of persistent homology in the context of grayscale images and the methodology for tracking 1-holes.
-Section~\ref{sec:data} describes the data sources and explains how the abstract definitions of persistent homology relate to the structures observed in the North Atlantic pressure field.
-Section~\ref{sec:result} presents the results obtained from applying the method to North Atlantic sea-level pressure anomalies.
-Section~\ref{sec:disc} and~\ref{sec:conc} summarize the discussion and conclusions, respectively.
+Their significance is quantified through the topological depth of the associated topological features, that is, the range of pressure thresholds over which a given high- or low-pressure region remains a distinct topological feature.
+This approach offers several advantages: it reduces sensitivity to arbitrary threshold choices, handles merging and splitting events naturally through topological bifurcations, and provides a noise-robust, multiscale representation of the atmospheric ``skeleton.''
+This perspective offers a unified and mathematically grounded description of atmospheric structures, complementing existing Lagrangian and Eulerian approaches.